Hyperuniformity near jamming transition over a wide range of bidispersity: Generalization of the quasi-particle representation

+where $\sigma_i$ and $\sigma_j$ denote the diameters of the particles in contact at that quasi-particle.
+Our choice of $\calO_{ij}$ is motivated by the geometric interpretation of the jammed packings.
+Equation~(\ref{eq:quasiradius}) assigns a larger effective area to contacts involving larger particles and a smaller area to contacts involving smaller particles.
+This choice leads to a more uniform spatial distribution of quasi-particles.
+It also appears to mitigate the large compositional fluctuations observed at small $\sr$.
+In addition, it yields a high volume fraction while limiting overlap between neighboring quasi-particles, as illustrated in Fig.~\ref{fig:modifiedrissone} (c) and Fig.~\ref{fig:configplot}.
+As $\sr \to 1^{-}$, the results become increasingly insensitive to the precise form of $\sigma^\mathrm{eff}_{ij}$.
+Using Eqs.~(\ref{eq:phic}) and~(\ref{eq:vij}), we define the structure factor of quasi-particles as

-Our contacts-based representation is constructed from jammed configurations of real particles by iteratively removing all \textit{rattlers}, defined as particles with fewer than $d+1 = 3$ contacts, until none remain.
-Depending on the size ratio $\sr$, rattlers constitute approximately 5\% to 20\% of the system.
-For the range of $\sr$ studied, the generated bidisperse packings are close to the jamming transition and isostatic, with an average contact number per non-rattler particle $\langle z_i \rangle \approx z_{\text{iso}} = 2d = 4$.
-This yields approximately $2N_{\text{non-rattlers}} \approx 2N$ contact points.
+Our quasi-particle representation is constructed from jammed configurations of real particles.
+Although Rissone \textit{et al.}~\cite{rissone2021long} have suggested that removing rattlers, defined as particles with fewer than $d+1 = 3$ contacts, is important, we find that the results are insensitive to whether rattlers are included, at least for $d=2$, as rattlers are either associated with no quasi-particle ($Z=0$), are largely absent ($Z=1$), or occur only rarely as sparse chain-like structures ($Z=2$) in packings generated by our FIRE energy minimization protocol.
+For the range of $\sr$ studied, the generated bidisperse packings are just above the jamming transition density $\varphi_J$ and are nearly isostatic, with an average contact number per non-rattler particle $\ev{z_i} \approx z_{\text{iso}} = 2d = 4$, except in the monodisperse case, where the system crystallizes.
+This yields approximately $2N_{\text{non-rattlers}}$, which is close to $2N$ contact points.
 Consequently, the quasi-particle system defined by these contact points is substantially larger than the original particle system.